Incident at Midnight

 Incident at Midnight is a 1963 British crime film directed by Norman Harrison and starring Anton Diffring, William Sylvester and Justine Lord.
-It was made at Merton Park Studios as part of the series of Edgar Wallace Mysteries, in this case adapted from one of Wallace's short stories.
+It was written by Arthur La Bern, adapted from an Edgar Wallace short story, and was made at Merton Park Studios as part of the series of Edgar Wallace Mysteries.

 Plot

-Old Dr. Schroeder (Martin Miller), who has been struck off, attends a late night chemist every night for a prescription, and to observe Dr. Leichner (Anton Diffring), an ex-Nazi war criminal who has taken a new identity.
-Leichner, we discover, has a blonde wife (Sylva Langova), and a blonde mistress (Jacqueline Jones), who is blackmailing him.
+Old Dr. Schroeder, who has been struck off, attends a late-night chemist every night for a prescription, and to observe Dr. Leichner, an ex-Nazi war criminal who has taken a new identity.
+Leichner has a blonde wife, and a blonde mistress, who is blackmailing him.
 He is also involved in a drug scam involving two lockers and two keys, and aims to become a millionaire selling drugs.
 Meanwhile, a wounded bank robber has been taken to the dispensary for treatment, and to rendezvous with his gang leader.
-Old Dr. Schroeder finds himself attending to the robber's injuries.
+Dr. Schroeder finds himself attending to the robber's injuries.

 Cast

 Critical reception

+The Monthly Film Bulletin wrote: "An all-night chemist is at least a novel setting for a crime drama.
+Often vague, despite the final clarification, it is quite adequately played.
+Despite the billing, William Sylvester has only a small, inconsequential role."

-Sky Movies wrote that the "harsh black-and-white photography effectively catches the bleak, claustrophobic atmosphere of the all-night chemist's in which some of the drama is set"; while Leonard Maltin rated it two stars, calling it a "trim yarn."
+Sky Movies wrote that the "harsh black-and-white photography effectively catches the bleak, claustrophobic atmosphere of the all-night chemist's in which some of the drama is set."

+Leonard Maltin rated it two stars, calling it a "trim yarn."